ess-dive-workspace/essdive-csv-structure/README.md

 ## How to contribute

 This CSV data reporting format is evolving and growing to meet the needs of the community.
 Feedback and new contributions are welcome.
-If you would like to suggest a change to the comma-separated values (CSV) data reporting format please submit a GitHub issue using one of the templates we provide.
+If you would like to suggest a change or report an problem, please submit a GitHub issue using one of the templates we provide.

 If you have any questions about this reporting format, you can also directly email ESS-DIVE support at ess-dive-support@lbl.gov.